 Patch table

-The Patch table, which can be accessed in DMX edit mode, is a full-screen view of all of your Units and their DMX Channels, Addresses, Models, Nicknames, Roles, Gels, and descriptions.
+The edit mode, is a full-screen view of all of your Units and their DMX Channels, Addresses, Models, Nicknames, Roles, Gels, and descriptions.
 You can sort them by Channel, Address, Range, Model, Nickname, or Role, and they are grouped with addressed Units at the top and unpatched Units below.

-Tapping any text allows you to change it.
+table, which can be accessed in DMXTapping any text allows you to change it.
 For more options, swipe from the left side of the row:

 Unpatch – set Channel, Address, and Range to zero